groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-barcode-and-sign-document-using-csharp.md

     showVideo: True
     howTo:
         name: How to add Barcode to various documents with C#
-        description: Find out ways of signinig documents with the Barcode using C#
+        description: Find out ways of signing documents with the Barcode using C#
         steps:
         - name: Load source document
           text: Creating Signature instance with file path or stream as a constructor parameter will load the document.